-(UNITS 3 & 4 ONLY)
+(Units 3 + 4 Only)

-English & Literature Extension is an extension of both the English (2019) and the Literature (2019) syllabuses and should be read in conjunction with those syllabuses.
-To study English & Literature Extension, students should have completed Units 1 and 2 of either English or Literature.
-In Year 12, students undertake Units 3 and 4 of English & Literature Extension concurrently with, or after, Units 3 and 4 of English and/or Units 3 and 4 of Literature.
-The English & Literature Extension course offers more challenge than other English courses and builds on the literature study students have already undertaken.
+English & Literature Extension is an extension of both range of careers in areas where understanding social, the English (2019) and the Literature (2019) syllabuses cultural and textual influences on ways of viewing and should be read in conjunction with those the world is a key element, such as law, journalism, syllabuses.
+To study English & Literature Extension, media, arts, curating, education, policy and human students should have completed Units 1 and 2 of resources.
+It also provides a good introduction to the either English or Literature.
+In Year 12, students academic disciplines and fields of study that involve the application of methodologies based on theoretical undertake Units 3 and 4 of English & Literature Extension concurrently with, or after, Units 3 and 4 of understandings.
+English and/or Units 3 and 4 of Literature.
+The English & Literature Extension course offers more challenge Objectives than other English courses and builds on the literature study students have already undertaken.